DHTMLX/gantt-docs/data/desktop/css_overview.md

 };
 ~~~

-And use this custom class in the selector:
+and use this custom class in the selector:

 ~~~css
 .highlighted_task.gantt_task_line {